PriiDash(TM) was registered on SourceForge.net on Jun 8, 2011.

 - Many other forums that provided answers to various questions during the development of the software.

-- SteveDH at PriusChat, who made the Windows version working.
+- SteveDH at PriusChat, who made the native Windows version working.

 [Back] [Top]